 Another special feature of the Living Reef is the underwater observatory, which allows visitors to look through a large acrylic window out at a typical reef system.
 With qualified marine biologists on site, experiences such as reef ranger programs and guided snorkel and night tours allow visitors to a deeper level of learning and fun for children and adults alike.
 The resort also participates in reef monitoring, coral restoration and research on sharks and rays.

 Custom built coral raceways were developed on Daydream Island to facilitate the initial growth stage of coral fragments that are to be used for restoration of various coral reefs at our Lover’s Cove site which were damaged by Cyclone Debbie in 2017.

 The raceways create optimal conditional for coral growth and operate on a fully flow through raw water system.
 This allows the coral fragments to grow in identical water parameters to what they experience in the Great Barrier Reef without the influence of predation and storm interference.
 Corals are held in the raceways for 3-6 months and closely monitored until they are ready to be out planted.
 The Daydream Island Marina is the key donor sites for the intimal trials which is testing two methods of restoration.

 The out planting involves the fixing of corals to substrate after they have naturally attached to cement discs.
 The disks are attached onto a bare reef structure using various attachment techniques to fast track the initial recruitment stage on the natural reef.
 To date the results have been very promising with more than 95% survival which is excellent for coral restoration.

-By the beginning of July 2020, the Living Reef team at Daydream Island will have out planted over 500 coral colonies to assist with the recovery of Lovers Cove.
+As of January 2022, the Living Reef team at Daydream Island Resort and Living Reef have out planted 1,500 coral colonies at Lovers Cove!